Doctorate: Research doctorate

 Criteria for research doctorates vary but typically require completion of a substantial body of original research, which may be presented as a single thesis or dissertation, or as a portfolio of shorter project reports (thesis by publication).
 The submitted dissertation is assessed by a committee of, typically, internal, and external examiners.
 It is then typically defended by the candidate during an oral examination (called viva (voce) in the UK and India) by the committee, which then awards the degree unconditionally, awards the degree conditionally (ranging from corrections in grammar to additional research), or denies the degree.
 Candidates may also be required to complete graduate-level courses in their field and study research methodology.

 Criteria for admission to doctoral programs vary.
-Students may be admitted with a bachelor's degree in the U.S. and the U.K. However, elsewhere, e.g. in Finland and many other European countries, a master's degree is required.
+Students may be admitted with a bachelor's degree in the US and the UK.
+However, elsewhere, e.g. in Finland and many other European countries, a master's degree is required.
 The time required to complete a research doctorate varies from three years, excluding undergraduate study, to six years or more.